How To Upload File To Azure Blob Storage

 file = new FileStream(fileName, FileMode.Open);

-The below line of code is used to create the instance of the Storage account.
+The code below creates an instance of the Storage account.

 CloudStorageAccount mycloudStorageAccount = CloudStorageAccount.Parse(myConnectionString);